fightbulc/cirrus/README.md

 var_dump($userVo);
 ```

-### 3. Get only relationship data from a user
+### 3. Get only a certain type of a user's relation data
-You could also just get e.g. tracks by a user's id.
+Just need e.g. a user's tracks?
+Here you go:

 ```php
 require __DIR__ . '/../vendor/autoload.php';